aniketrajnish/me/index.md

  * Leading a team of 25 individuals working on an Indian themed multiplayer game.
  * Watch the [teaser](https://youtu.be/pLk2W575Z78)
 7. Covid 19 Survival Royale
- * A FPS-shooter pandemic simulator I made.
+ * An FPS-shooter pandemic simulator I made.
  * Got the first prize in a game jam hosted by my college.
  * Play [Here](https://drive.google.com/a/iitgn.ac.in/file/d/1RTDkU-kCBgqKmpHz13iJLWdAk9BMoVwX/view?usp=drivesdk)
 8. Return To Monke
- * Currently under developement under a testing deal by [Kwalee](https://www.kwalee.com/)
+ * Currently under development under a testing deal by [Kwalee](https://www.kwalee.com/)
 9. Fertilize.io
  * Play [Here](https://play.google.com/store/apps/details?id=com.makra.fert)
- * Made in 2-3 days (I was stepping my shoes into game developement that time) to be displayed in some Senate Meeting by our current club secretary.
+ * Made in 2-3 days (I was stepping my shoes into game development that time) to be displayed in some Senate Meeting by our current club secretary.
 This game also includes a        free open source database that I used to create an online leaderboard completely free (without paying google Play’s hefty 25$ cost)

 *Find more games developed by me [here](https://play.google.com/store/apps/developer?id=DigiS+IIT+Gandhinagar), [here](https://makra.itch.io/), and [here](https://play.google.com/store/apps/dev?id=7545721879938982945)*